sunssy59/junit-jjoules/README.md

 # junit-jjoules

-This project is an extension of Junit5 based on the [j-joules] project (https://github.com/Mamadou59/j-joules) to extract the energy consumption of a defined domain.
+This project is an extension of Junit5 based on the project  [j-joules](https://github.com/Mamadou59/j-joules) to extract the energy consumption of a defined domain.

 How it works?

-First of all you must first install the project [j-joules] (https://github.com/Mamadou59/j-joules) with
+First of all you must first install the project [j-joules](https://github.com/Mamadou59/j-joules) with

 	mvn clean install